doslim/doslim/README.md

 - 🏫 BSc, School of Information Management and Engineering, Shanghai University of Finance and Economics.

 ### Academic Service
 - 📖 I serve as a lecturer of *“Introduction to Python in Social Science”* in Quantitative Club of Tsinghua University.
-The corresponding materials will be uploaded soon.
+The materials inwill be uploaded soon.

 <!---
 doslim/doslim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.